Trump and Xi are ready to discuss the Tiktok agreement and the future of American-Chinese relations - ExBulletin

 Trump and Xi are ready to discuss the Tiktok agreement and the future of American-Chinese relations

-Senior officials in the United States and Chinese organized four commercial series between May and September, with another probably in the coming weeks.
-The two parties have made a price break from the sky and fell from severe export controls, but many problems remain unresolved.

-Trump in the call will probably seek to reveal that the United States has the upper hand in commercial negotiations, said Ali Wyne, principal research and advocacy advisor to American China issues to the International Crisis Group.

-XI will probably seek to underline the economic lever of China and warn that continuous progress in bilateral relations will spend a relaxation of American prices, sanctions and export controls, Wyne said.
+Xi '' will probably seek to highlight the economic lever of China and to warn that continuous progress in bilateral relations will spend a relaxation of American prices, sanctions and export controls, '' said Wyne.

 No transaction has been announced on technological export restrictions, Chinese purchases of American agricultural products or fentanyl.
 The Trump administration has imposed additional 20% prices on Chinese products related to allegations that Beijing has failed to stem the flows in the United States used to manufacture opioids.

-Trumps the commercial war of the second term with Beijing cost American farmers one of their main markets.
+Trump's second term of the second term of Trump cost American farmers one of their main markets.
 From January to July, American farm exports to China fell 53% compared to the same period last year.
 Damage was even greater in certain raw materials: American sorghum sales in China, for example, fell 97%.

 Josh Gackle, president of the American Soybean Association, said that he would follow the outcome of Friday's call because China, the largest foreign buyer of American beans, interrupted purchases for this year's new harvest.